 Deciding to try her hand at writing a Christian contemporary song, Clark composed Jesus is the Answer, which will soon be available via SMP.

 As a new student of jazz piano, Clark has aided her jazz studies by writing jazz piano arrangements of traditional jazz songs.
-Several of these will also soon be available via SMP.
+Several of these are now available on SMP.

 Below is a list of Clark's music and where it may be obtained: